The workflow dashboard is the starting point for creating, editing and migrating workflows.

 in the workflow history

-Each workflow configuration has a unique number.
+Each workflow configuration has a unique number (GUID).
 This is useful when you need to access a workflow via API, for example.

 Multiple versions can be used as a workflow development history - to keep track with the changes.
 Also you may switch back to the previous version.